pachyderm/docs/content/2.2.x/getting-started/local-installation.md

     pachd               {{ config.pach_latest_version }}
     ```

+{{% notice warning %}}
-!!!
-Attention "Try our Notebook examples!"
+Try our Notebook examples!

 Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+{{% /notice %}}

 ## Next Steps

 Complete the [Beginner Tutorial](../beginner-tutorial) to learn the basics of Pachyderm, such as adding data to a repository and building analysis pipelines.